pawan1198/r-cheatsheets/README.md

 #>13
 ```
 # Manipulating Data Frames in R
-+ Takes a sequence of vector, matrix or data-frame arguments and combines them by columns
++ Takes a sequence of vector, matrix, or data-frame arguments and combines them with columns
 ```r
 cbind(df1,df2)
 ```
-+ Takes a sequence of vector, matrix or data frame arguments and combines them by rows
++ Takes a sequence of vector, matrix, or data frame arguments and combines them with rows
 ```r
 rbind(df1,df2)
 ```